-The Withers – there would appear to be a connection between John Bevan, John Withers Bevan and the person who bought the property from them, James Withers.
+Note – there would appear to be a connection between John Bevan, John Withers Bevan and James Withers.
 It is possible that James Withers was a brother of John Bevan’s wife Hester but we have not found any evidence to confirm or disprove this.
-We suspect that the house followed the same pattern of ownership as number 11 and number 15.
-We know from the 1840 Tithe Survey that all three houses were owned by Luke Withers.
 Click here to read about the Withers family

-The Cullimores – the Rate Books of 1876 to 1899 show that the house and the two houses next to it (numbers 11 and 15 ) were owned by Hester Cullimore.
+The Rate Books of 1876 to 1899 show that the house and the two houses next to it (numbers 11 and 15 ) were owned by Hester Cullimore.
 By December quarter 1899 Hester Cullimore died.
 Click here to read about Hester Cullimore

 By 1905 the Rate Books show this house and the two next door were owned by Luke Cullimore.
 Luke was Hester Cullimore’s younger son.
 Click here to read about Luke